Fallon771/Lotus-Hotel-Management/README.md

 # Instructions for setup
   -- Create a databse called hotel_db in xammp

-  -- Go into the lib folder and select the latest SQL file
+  -- Go into the src/lib folder on GitHub and select the latest SQL file

   -- Use Ctrl-C to copy all the code